 4.1 advise Us of any health or other medical condition, including any infections, disabilities or allergies, developed by your Child either before or after he or she is admitted to the College and to inform Us of any situations of whatever nature where special arrangements (for example dietary arrangements) may be needed in relation to your Child;

-4.2 seek wherever reasonably possible the prior consent of the Director or appointed senior staff for any absence of your Child from the College and set out in writing the reason for any such absence;
+4.2 seek wherever reasonably possible the prior consent of the Head Teacher or appointed senior staff for any absence of your Child from the College and set out in writing the reason for any such absence;

 4.3 encourage your Child in his or her studies and provide due support;